Prime Icelandic fishing awaits

 Fish the secret gems of Iceland

 Svalbardsa is a three rod, catch and release only river averaging in the region of 400 fish per year.
-The river begins to fish well in mid July with the first good runs of extremely aggressive fresh salmon averaging approximately 10 lbs.
+The river begins to fish well in mid-July with the first good runs of extremely aggressive fresh salmon averaging approximately ten pounds.

 The runs reach their peak in the first weeks of August when pools fill with holding fish.
-At this time the average size falls to just under 10 lbs, whilst at the same time catch averages rise to their peak.
+At this time the average size falls to just under ten pounds, whilst at the same time catch averages rise to their peak.
 Fishing continues to be good into early September with numbers of fresh fish still entering the river.

 The river exhibits classic pools starting with fast runs and ballooning into smooth tails.
 It is one of the secret gems of Iceland, fished year in and year out by the same fishermen and seldom offers much new availability.
 Svalbardsa is best fished with a 9-10ft 7 or 8wt.